 Kevin lives in St. Petersburg, FL and can be reached directly at email@example.com, on LinkedIn, or on Twitter (@kevinjans_).

-From his first day at BIT Systems he began to learn just how shortsighted he had been as a contracting officer.
+From his first day after leaving civil service, he began to learn just how shortsighted he had been as a contracting officer.
 As a result, he became fascinated with how little knowledge many Government and Industry contracts professionals have about each other’s jobs.
-His mission is to help both sides understand what the other is thinking and how improving communications can lead to more successful proposals and source selections.
+Paul’s mission through the podcast is to help both sides understand what the other is thinking and how improving communications and sharing context can lead to more successful proposals, source selections, mission outcomes, and business outcomes.

 Paul lives in Broadlands, Virginia with his wife Deb and can be reached directly at firstname.lastname@example.org.
 A guitarist since age 11, he is still wondering how he has spent 25 years working contracts when all he really wanted to do was rock.